 Bibles are forbidden in schools, all government facilities, military bases and academies; forbidden in some of the countries we defend with the lives of our soldiers.
-Most court rooms keep a copy for ‘swearing in” people to testify they will tell the truth, while all now let the witness affirm they will tell the truth, without swearing on this unpopular book.
+Most court rooms keep a copy for ‘swearing in” people to testify they will tell the truth, while all courts now let the witness affirm they will tell the truth, without swearing on this frightening and unpopular book.

 Most churches put the scripture references on big screens and few people tote their bibles there any more.
 Employees have been told to remove it from their work places and kids have been sent home for reading it at school during free choice reading times.

 Are we losing the Bible to Political correctness?
 Or are we going to stand firm on its use and power?
 Where is your bible?

 We are subject to a government that has done everything in its power to remove the Holy Bible from public life and use.
 Yet, this act flies in the face of historical evidence of its importance to American life and liberty.

 Did You Know That:

 Congress formed the American Bible Society.
 Immediately after creating the Declaration of Independence, the Continental Congress voted to purchase and import 20,000 copies of scripture for the people of this nation.

 Patrick Henry, who is called the firebrand of the American Revolution, is still remembered for his words,

 “Give me liberty or give me death.”
 But in current textbooks the context of these words is deleted.
 Here is what he actually said: “An appeal to arms and the God of hosts is all that is left us.
 But we shall not fight our battle alone.
 There is a just God that presides over the destinies of nations.
 The battle sir, is not to the strong alone.
 Is life so dear or peace so sweet as to be purchased at the price of chains and slavery?
 Forbid it almighty God.
 I know not what course others may take, but as for me, give me liberty, or give me death.”